x-tag/layout/README.md

 =======
-view
+layout
 ====

-A view element for intelligent content-context switching
+A layout element for intelligent content-context switching